kaakashprdxn/TimerLogger/Readme.md

 Steps to Open TimeLogger App on your MAC

-1)Clone The Git Repo On Your System through git clone:'url'
+1)Clone The Git Repo On Your System through git clone https://github.com/kaakashprdxn/TimerLogger.git

 2)Type cd TimerLogger on your terminal